cjsauer/brand-flakes/README.md

 s=f.getElementsByTagName(a)[0];e.src=k;s.parentNode.insertBefore(e,s)}
 (window,document,'BrandFlakes','script','//localhost:3000/public/brand-flakes.js');

-BrandFlakes('create', 'UA-XXXXX-X', 'auto');
+BrandFlakes('create', 'some-app-id', 'some-user-id', 'auto');
 ```

-Replace `UA-XXXXX-X` with the application ID given to you when you set up your account.
+Replace `some-app-id` with the application ID given to you when you set up your account, and replace `some-user-id` with a unique identifier for the user currently viewing your website.
+This will be unique to how you've implemented authentication on your site, but is usually the ID of the user as it stands in your database (primary key, \_id file in Mongo, etc.)

 Brand Flakes is now configured and ready to use on your site!
 See below for some examples on how to use it in response to user actions.